nitaybz/homebridge-tami4/README.md

 -------------------------------------------

+## Credits

+Much of the credit belongs to @leo212 for his first implementation and integration with the Tami4 Edge devices in his [Smarthings plugin](https://github.com/leo212/tami4edge-smarthings-unofficial)
 ## Support homebridge-tami4

 **homebridge-tami4** is a free plugin under the GNU license. it was developed as a contribution to the homebridge/hoobs community with lots of love and thoughts.